October 13, 2025

 4.7/5 on G2

-3. FigJam - Best for Design Teams Already Using Figma
+3. FigJam: Best for Design Teams Already Using Figma

 If you're already paying for Figma, FigJam is your path of least resistance.
 Think Figma's whiteboard companion, designed for teams who already live in the Figma ecosystem.
+FigJam is bundled with all paid Figma seats at no extra cost.

 Features